Actindo-AG/Documentation/CommerceCloud/UserInterface/01_Connections.md

 **Upload mode**

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Apply from default*
     Enable this toggle to apply the default value to the upload mode.
 The default value is displayed read-only in the field after activation.
-Disable the toggle to unlock the *Upload mode* field.
+Disable the toggle to unlock the *Upload mode* drop-down list.
 By default, this toggle is disabled.

-- [SAVE]
+- [Save]
     Click this button to save any changes made.

 - *Upload mode*